erichard/SublimePHPCompanion/README.md

 Hit `F7` (personal shortcut) to insert both a constructor argument and its according property.
 The property will be `private` by default but you can change it with the `visibility` setting.

+### import_methods

+Place your cursor on an interface or abstract class name and hit the `F3` key (personal shortcut).
+Matching interfaces or classes will be shown.
+Select one and then import all or one of the methods from that interface or class.

 ## Settings

 Settings can be stored either in your system wide "PHP Companion.sublime-settings" file or in the project